Burloe/GoLogger/README.md

 ### **Creating log entries and include data:**<br>
 Simply installing GoLogger will not generate any log entries.
-You still need to define `Log.entry()` to your code, including a string message and any data you want to log.
+You still need to define `Log.entry()` in your code, including a string message and any data you want to log.
 Any data that can be converted to a string by using `str()` can be added to an entry.
 However, be mindful that converting to a string may not always format the data in a human-readable way.
-In this example you can see a couple of ways one can format these entries:
+Example of ways to format these entries:<br>
 ![Example](https://github.com/user-attachments/assets/e2b81bd7-648f-4fe2-8608-bc58c1e1fde3)

 The `entry()` function has one mandatory and optional parameters: `entry(category : int, log_entry : String, date_time_flag : int = 0, utc : bool = true, space : bool = true)`